0%

 The term “Quorum” in Parliament refers to:

-Which Indian state has the longest coastline?
+Which Indian state has the largest forest cover by area?

 From the decline of Guptas until the rise of Harshavardhana in the early seventh century, which of the following kingdoms were holding power in Northern India?